-Secure at Inception configuration
+Secure at Inception with Snyk Studio

-Always run the Snyk Code scanning tool for new first-party code generated.
+Run the Snyk Code scanning tool for new first-party code generated.

-Always run the Snyk SCA scanning tool for new dependencies or dependency updates.
+Run the Snyk SCA scanning tool for new dependencies or dependency updates.

-Always run the Snyk IaC scanning tool for new Infrastructure as Code updates.
+Run the Snyk IaC scanning tool for new Infrastructure as Code updates.

 Rescan the code after fixing issues to verify they are resolved and no new issues are introduced.